Anirudh257/Solutions-to-Machine-Learning-Interviews-Book-By-Chip-Huyen/Chapter5/Calculus and convex optimization.md

 **Proof**:

-We will use the relationship between Kullback-Liebler divergence, entropy and cross-entropy:
+We will use the relationship between Kullback-Liebler divergence, entropy, and cross-entropy:

 $$\begin{align}
 \mathrm{KL}[P||Q] = \mathrm{H}(P,Q) - \mathrm{H}(P) \; .
 \end{align}$$

-Before delving further into the proof, we will prove that the KL-divergence is convex.
+Before delving further into the proof, we will prove that the KL divergence is convex.

 The Kullback-Leibler divergence of $P$ and $Q$ for a discrete random variable $X$ is defined as: